Sewage Disposal Systems

 3. On-site Sewage Treatment Plant (STP) with discharge to soil or watercourse.

 For small scale projects, CCA provides low cost septic system designs for single family residential.
-For large scale projects requiring on-site Connecticut Department of Environmental Protection (DEP) systems, we analysis and perform the following:
+For large scale projects requiring on-site Connecticut Department of Energy and Environmental Protection (DEEP) systems, we analyze and perform the following:

 Soil Testing – On-site evaluation of the soils available for sewage disposal including permeability tests on appropriate samples.
 If necessary, we engage a boring rig to examine deep soil layers.